What are soft skills and why are they important?

 Great candidates use their work experience section to showcase their skills.
 Instead of simply listing their job duties, they cite numbers that back up their performance.

-Here’s an example from a data analyst’s resume, with the soft skill and supporting metrics in bold:
+Here’s an example from a data scientist’s resume, with the soft skill and supporting metrics in bold:

 Mentored a team of five summer interns to successfully deploy a new data management process that saved the department more than $1,500 per quarter.